saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 Therefore, as to avoid being redundant, we will only be using `category` in our analysis.
 As well, the information contained in the variable `Type` is also contained in `Price`.
-Since `Price` provides the prices of an app and `Type` simply denotes wether or not an app is paid or free.
-There is mostly likely a large linear dependency between these two variables as they measure the same thing, so we will use `Price` instead of `Type.` We will not deleting theese variables from the dataset as to maintain integrity, but will not examine them in our analysis.
+Since `Price` provides the prices of an app and `Type` simply denotes whether or not an app is paid or free, there is most likely a large linear dependency between these two variables as they measure the same thing, so we will use `Price` instead of `Type.` We will not deleting these variables from the dataset as to maintain integrity, but will not examine them in our analysis.

-As well, we also have many of predictors that are coded as characters in the dataset, so we decided to recode them as factors.
-We also have some variables that are coded as characters due to the existence of a particular a symbol (ex. $), we will recoded these into a format which will be usable for our analysis.
+Aditionally, we have many predictors that are coded as characters in the dataset, so we decided to recode them as factors.
+We also have some variables that are coded as characters due to the existence of a particular a symbol (ex. $),so we will recode these into a format which will be usable for our analysis.

 Looking at the data, there are two variables related to the version, or